REQUIREMENTS / QUALIFICATONS

 Complete and pass a Fire District physical agility test.

 As a firefighter with Aurora Fire you will be expected to complete a firefighter academy and District task performances.
-You will begin a basic fire academy by conducting online training, come in on Monday evenings and occasional Saturdays for practical skills orientation and training.
+You will begin a basic fire academy by conducting online training, participate in in-person practical skills orientation and training.

-Once you complete our training program you will be responsible for continuing your training as a responder.
+Once you complete our training program you will be responsible for continuing your training as a responder by attending district training and completing online course requirements.
 You will be required to attend at minimum 50% per quarter of the available fire training.
-You will be paired with experienced Firefighters and Fire Officers to complete tasks on emergency alarms and during training events.
-Once you have completed all of your task check-offs and your probationary period, you will receive your Firefighter 1 certification through the Oregon Department of Safety Standards and Training (DPSST).
+You will be paired with experienced Firefighters and Fire Officers to complete tasks on emergency incidents and during training events.
+Once you have completed all of your task performance requirements and your probationary period, you will receive your Firefighter 1 certification through the Oregon Department of Safety Standards and Training (DPSST).

 DUTIES AND EXPECTATIONS